Best Graphic Design Tools for Marketing Teams 2026: Tested & Ranked

 Best for Data Storytelling: Visme For teams that live and die by reports, whitepapers, and infographics, Visme's data visualization features genuinely earn their place in the stack.

-Best Budget Pick: Snappa At $10/month for unlimited social graphics, it's hard to argue with the value for focused social media work.
+Best Budget Pick: Snappa At $10/month for unlimited social graphics, the value for focused social media work is hard to beat.
 Simple, fast, affordable.

-Best Free Option: Lunacy Yes, it's more UI-focused, but a completely free tool with offline support and a massive built-in asset library is hard to beat when the budget is zero.
+Best Free Option: Lunacy A completely free tool with offline support and a massive built-in asset library is hard to beat when the budget is zero.

 You Might Also Like